Kskohli/kubernetes-the-hard-way/docs/10-tls-bootstrapping-kubernetes-workers.md

 Copy the ca certificate to the worker node:

 ```
-scp ca.crt worker-2:~/
+scp ca.crt worker002:~/
 ```

-## Step 1 Configure the Binaries on the Worker node
+## Step 1 Configure the Binaries on the Worker002 node

 ### Download and Install Worker Binaries